gidyb/creditCardServer/README.md

 # forterEx

-This repository includes the answers to the Forter NodeJS home exercise
+This repository includes the answers to the Forter credit card server home exercise

 NodeJS required modules: express, uuid